joannahogberg/getYourBike/README.md

 Application to display pick-up stations for bikes in selected city https://joannahogberg.github.io/getYourBike/

 The idea for this app was to give the user a easy look over where to find public bike-sharing stations in the offered cities in Europe and North and South America.
 For stations with less then 3 bikes available I have choosen not to display the stations since the possibility that these bikes are no longer available is likely.
+I added an alert box at the bottom to inform the user regarding using helmet when biking and put a link to another website that gives instructions for how to ride safe around cars.

 ## Task
 - Downloading data from one or more open APIs serving data as JSON.